"Christian love leads to denunciation, proposals

 (1)--Join one of the three existing Health-Sharing Networks: "Medishare," "Samaritain," or "Christian Healthcare Ministries."
 Although these are largely run by Protestants, it may be appropriate to cooperate with our separated brethren in these ministries of Charity, according to article 14 of the Pope's recent motu propio "On the Service of Charity."
 This would be a good short-term approach.

 (2)--The best long-term approach is to form a Catholic version of these charitable ministries in each and every parish across the United States.
 This kind of thing is what the Pope is specifically asking for in article 9 of the same motu propio.
 The Holy Father even goes on further to describe how there could be cooperation between neighboring parishes, and even suggests that there could be coordination between neighboring bishops, in article 12, paragraph 2.
 [Even though Pope emeritus Benedict XVI has retired, this motu propio remains effective because each article was incorporated into Canon Law.]
 To help get parish-based healthcare ministries started, there is a group membership option under CHM.
-According to article 1 of the motu propio, such a parish-based association of the faithful for the purposes of healthcare (which is within the scope of the mission [and the very identity] of the Church, according to CSDC 426) would need to submit statutes concerning the governing of funds, to be approved by the pastor.
+According to article 1 of the motu propio, such a parish-based association of the faithful for the purposes of healthcare would need to submit statutes concerning the governing of funds, to be approved by the pastor.
 The Knights of Columbus already have a good model in place for this, because they were originally instituted for this very purpose, with each council having a Treasurer to assist members in the case of "accident, illness, or need," and a Financial Secretary to collect money and to keep track of the Treasurer.

 SOMETHING TO KEEP IN MIND, AS WE FORM PARISH-BASED MINISTRIES:

-Pope Benedict cautions against an impersonal endeavor that is limited only to "collecting and distributing funds" (Introduction), noting that the parish-based ministries must "also promote in the whole community educational activities aimed at fostering a spirit of sharing and authentic charity." (article 9) In practice, this means, when we see someone in need, we should first consider if it is possible to help them immediately, under our own initiatives, before getting the parish-based ministry involved in the matter.
-This would be a perfect example of the principles of Solidarity and Subsidiarity, after the model of Christ our King:
+Pope Benedict cautions against an impersonal endeavor that is limited only to "collecting and distributing funds" (Introduction), noting that the parish-based ministries must "also promote in the whole community educational activities aimed at fostering a spirit of sharing and authentic charity." (article 9) In practice, this means, when we see someone in need, we should first consider if it is possible to help them ourselves, under our own initiatives, before getting the parish-based ministry involved in the matter.
+[This is our own opportunity to touch Christ in the poor!]
+This would be a perfect example of the principles of Solidarity and Subsidiarity, after the model of Christ, [the King of the Universe, who does not feel it beneath His dignity to wash us clean, if only we would let him!]